 Property searches process

 • Local authority searches: This is to find the right to any potential plans for such things as a motorway or new roads running very close to the property or even, in extremely rare cases, being planned to run through the garden!
 There is almost no limit to the issues that may arise from these searches.
-They cost between £70 and £400 depending on the Local Authority and usually takes 1-2 weeks, but can take up to 6 weeks
+They cost between £70 and £400 depending on the Local Authority and usually take 1-2 weeks, but can take up to 6 weeks

 • Checking the ‘title register’ and ‘title plan’ at the Land Registry.
 These are legal documents that prove the ownership of the property.
 The title register check costs £3 and the title plan check costs £3.
-Both are legal requirements when it comes to selling a property.
+Both are legal fees and requirements when it comes to selling a property.

-• Flood risk can be done at the Land Registry.
+• Flood risk can be carried out at the Land Registry.
 Some mortgage lenders will require an Environmental Search based on the area of the building or any property history that comes to light.
 If an Environmental Search is being carried out, you might not buy this one separately as the environmental search will contain much more thorough flood information and maps. – www.gov.uk/check-flood-risk

 • Environmental Searches.
 This is a report that is required in the majority of the property transaction.
 Either Landmark or Groundsure conducts this search.
 This report generally gives information about contaminated land at or around the property, landfill sites, former and current industry, detailed flooding predictions, radon gas hazard, ground stability issues, and some other related information.